ibm-cloud-docs/Cloudant/tutorials/create_bmxapp_maintain.md

 The status of applications within your
 {{site.data.keyword.cloud_notm}} service instance is displayed on the dashboard.

-In the following example, the `Python Cloudant` application is not running, and has a `Stopped` state:
+In the following example, the `Cloudant CF app` application is not running, and has a `Stopped` state:

 ![Screen capture showing dashboard for the application in a 'stopped' state](images/img0037.png)